Image © ITV Studios, 1969

 Felix Aylmer OBE

-Character & Episode: Joshua Crackan in It's Supposed to be Thicker Than Water
+Character & Episode: Joshua Crackan in It's Supposed To Be Thicker Than Water

 Born: 21/02/1889, Corsham, Wiltshire, England (as Felix Edward Aylmer Jones)